 Dangerous dog means a canine or canine crossbreed that has bitten, attacked, or inflicted injury on a person or companion animal that is a dog or cat, or killed a companion animal that is a dog or cat.
-However, when a dog attacks or bites a companion animal that is a dog or cat, the attacking or biting dog shall not be deemedsuch dog is not a dangerous dog if, upon investigation, an animal control officer or other officer finds that (i) if no serious physical injury, as determined by a licensed veterinarian, has occurred to the dog or cat as a result of the attack or bite, (ii) if both animals are owned by the same person, (iii) if such attack occurs occurred on the property of the attacking or biting dog's owner or custodian, or (iv) for other good cause as determined by the court the injury inflicted upon a person by the attacking or biting dog or cat while engaged with an owner or custodian as part of lawful hunting or participating in an organized, lawful dog handling event.
-No dog shall be found to be a dangerous dog if the court determines, based on the totality of the evidence before it, or for other good cause shown, that the dog is not dangerous or a threat to the community.
+However, such dog is not a dangerous dog if, upon investigation, an animal control officer or law enforcement officer finds that (i) no serious physical injury, as determined by a licensed veterinarian, has occurred to the dog or cat as a result of the attack or bite, (ii) both animals are owned by the same person, (iii) such attack occurred on the property of the attacking or biting dog's owner or custodian, or (iv) the injury inflicted upon a person by the attacking or biting dog consists solely of a single nip or bite resulting only in a scratch, abrasion, or other minor injury.
+No dog shall be found to be a dangerous dog as a result of biting, attacking, or inflicting injury on a dog or cat while engaged with an owner or custodian as part of lawful hunting or participating in an organized, lawful dog handling event.
+No dog shall be found to be a dangerous dog as a threat to the evidence before it, or for other good cause shown, that the dog is not dangerous or a threat to the community.

-Board of Supervisors of Spotsylvania County, Virginia Adopted Serious injury means an injury having a reasonable potential to cause death or any injury other than a sprain or strain, including serious disfigurement, serious impairment of health, or serious impairment of bodily function and requiring significant medical attention.
+Serious injury means an injury having a reasonable potential to cause death or any injury other than a sprain or strain, including serious disfigurement, serious impairment of health, or serious impairment of bodily function and requiring significant medical attention.